 The next color on the same color card as Reflecting Pool is Behr Light French Gray.
 This is also a really nice color but the blue is a lot more evident.
 If you have a room with a lot of cool light (like my bedroom) just keep that in mind, as it can feel a little cold.

 Of course, just because blue may be the perfect bedroom paint color for sleep doesn’t mean there aren’t a myriad of other paint colors that will work just as well for you.
-Here’s some more of my favorites:
+Here are some more of my favorite colors:

 My Other Favorite Master Bedroom Paint Colors